Raspberry Pi, Odroid, Orange Pi and Asus Tinker

-Many of these computers are now using the same 40 or 26 pin dual in line header for the GPIO connection and they use the same or similar pinout to the Raspberry Pi to ensure compatibility with the various HATS and add on expansion boards available worldwide.
+Many of these computers are now using the same 40 or 26-pin dual in-line header for the GPIO connection and they use the same or similar pinout to the Raspberry Pi to ensure compatibility with the various HATS and add-on expansion boards available worldwide.

-With each new release of a Raspberry Pi model, we have purchased the new board to test with all our expansion boards and verify that there are not any new issues we have to workaround.
+With each new release of a Raspberry Pi model, we have purchased a new board to test with all our expansion boards and verify that there are not any new issues we have to workaround.

 An example of this was the recent issue with compatibility problems was the release of the Raspberry Pi 3 which initially broke the UART port on the GPIO header by changing the port to be a software UART which changed speed depending on the processor load!
 There are now different workarounds for this including disabling the internal Bluetooth and redirecting the hardware port to the GPIO pins and also setting the Pi 3 to run at a fixed speed.

 We also test our expansion boards with the more popular alternatives to the Raspberry Pi from other manufacturers.